 Who Can File a San Diego Juvenile Hall Sex Abuse Case?

-If you were sexually abused at a San Diego County juvenile detention center, you may have the right to file a civil lawsuit—even if the abuse happened years ago.
+If you were sexually abused at a San Diego County juvenile detention center, you may have the right to file a civil lawsuit—even if the abuse happened many years ago.
 These lawsuits are not just about individual perpetrators.
 They are about the failure of institutions like the San Diego County Probation Department to protect minors in their custody.
-The time to come forward is now.

-You may have a viable legal claim if the abuse occurred while you were a minor, at a county-run juvenile facility such as East Mesa Juvenile Detention Facility, Kearny Mesa Juvenile Hall, Rancho Del Campo, Camp Barrett, or the Girls Rehabilitation Facility.
-Most survivors in these lawsuits were under 18 when the abuse occurred.
-The perpetrator may have been a staff member—such as a correctional officer, probation employee, or counselor, or another resident acting under the supervision of facility staff.
+You may have a viable case if the abuse occurred while you were a minor at a county-run facility such as East Mesa Juvenile Detention Facility, Kearny Mesa Juvenile Hall, Rancho Del Campo, Camp Barrett, or the Girls Rehabilitation Facility.
+Survivors were often under 18 when the abuse happened, and perpetrators included staff members such as probation officers, correctional staff, or counselors, as well as other residents who were supposed to be supervised.

-It is not necessary to recall the name of the person who abused you.
-What matters is that you can provide enough detail to help identify them.
-A physical description, job title, or memory of your interactions may be enough to move a claim forward.
-These are institutional cases, and many of the individuals involved are already known through internal records or prior complaints.
+It is not necessary to remember the abuser’s name.
+A physical description, job title, or memory of how they interacted with you may be enough to move a claim forward.
+Many of the people accused in these lawsuits are already documented in county records or tied to prior complaints.

-California Statute of Limitations for GRF Sexual Abuse Lawsuits
+California Statute of Limitations for Kearney Mesa Sexual Abuse Lawsuits

 If you experienced sexual abuse while in custody at Kearny Mesa in San Diego, you may still have the legal right to file a civil lawsuit—even if the abuse occurred many years ago.
 California has significantly extended the statute of limitations for survivors of sexual abuse, offering many individuals a renewed opportunity to seek justice.